 The upper image in Figure 3.16-16 shows the existing view from KVP 2 and the lower image shows a visual simulation of Alternative 1 from KVP 2.
-Similar to KVP 1, the permanent construction of Alternative 1 would introduce a prominent, elevated visual element to the existing cultural environment as well as an undercrossing for Morning Drive.
-The elevated HSR would be out of scale with the rural nature of the area and the scattered, existing one-story residential and industrial development.
+Similar to KVP 1, the permanent construction of Alternative 1 would introduce a prominent, elevated visual element to the existing cultural environment.
+The elevated structure would be out of scale with the rural nature of the area and the scattered, existing one-story residential and industrial development.
 Due to the scale and height of the HSR structures, the project's visual character would be incompatible with the visual character of the existing cultural environment.